Brno

 Mahen Theater, Brno

-The National Theater in Brno was founded in 1884.
-It was modeled on theaters in Prague, and the institution consists of several stages, of which the Mahenovo Divadlo building is the most beautiful.
-It was built in 1882 in an interesting mix of styles.
+Mahenovo Divadlo is a large and beautiful theater building in Brno.
+In 1884, the National Theater in Brno was established.
+It was modeled after Prague, and the institution consists of several stages, of which the Mahenovo Divadlo building is the most beautiful.

-This theater is one of Europe’s oldest stages.
-An entertainment venue was built here in 1605, and there were ongoing performances from the 1660s.
-Mozart played a concert here in 1767, and the following year the theater was rebuilt in Baroque style.
-There have been renovations since then, but the place remains a theater.
+Theater was played here from the opening, and there were ongoing productions from the 1660s.
+In 1767, Mozart gave a concert here, and the following year the theater was rebuilt in baroque style.
+There have been renovations since then, but the place is still a theatre.

-Below the Capuchin Monastery in Brno there is a crypt containing mummies of former monks.
-The Capuchins did not use coffins, and thus the mummies lie more or less as when the dead were laid here.
+The crypt contains the mummies of former monks.
+The Capuchins did not use coffins, which they considered an unnecessary luxury in relation to their beliefs, and thereby the mummies lie almost as when the dead monks were laid here.

 Moravian Museum, Brno

-This museum is one of the largest in the Czech Republic.
-It was founded in 1817 and is headquartered in the beautiful palace, Dietrichsteinský palác, on the square Zelný trh.
+Moravské Zemské Muzeum is one of the largest museums in the Czech Republic.
+It was founded in 1817 and is headquartered in the beautiful mansion, Dietrichsteinský palác, on Zelný trh.
 The museum offers fine historical and ethnographic collections in several buildings in the city and the region.

 Basilica of the Assumption of Our Lady, Brno

-This large theater opened in 1965 and has since been the stage for opera and ballet in Brno.
-The modern theater has a beautiful auditorium as a setting for the performances.
+Janáčkovo divadlo is a large theater building in Brno.
+It opened in 1965 and since then has been the stage for opera and ballet in the city.
+The modern theater has a nice audience hall and regularly has fine productions on the programme.

 Day Trips